It’s illegal to use your phone while driving or riding a motorcycle unless you have hands-free access, such as:

 - supervising a learner driver

 If you use your phone hands-free, you must stay in full control of your vehicle at all times.

 The police can stop you if they think you’re not in control because you’re distracted and you can be prosecuted.

-When you can use a phone in your vehicle
+When you can use a hand-held phone

-need to call 999 or 112 in an emergency and it’s unsafe or impractical to stop
+- you need to call 999 or 112 in an emergency and it’s unsafe or impractical to stop

 You can get 6 penalty points and a £200 fine if you use a hand-held phone.

 You can also be taken to court where you can:

 - get a maximum fine of £1,000 (£2,500 if you’re driving a lorry or bus)

 If you passed your driving test in the last 2 years, you’ll lose your licence.